 Charles Spearin: bass, guitar, trumpet

 Recorded in Jason’s grandparent’s barn near Port Hope, Ontario by Ohad and Charles, August 1999.
 TRACKS 4 + 7 recorded at CIUT radio in Toronto, December 1998.
-Mixed and mastered by Ohad and Charles at D.A.V.E
+Mixed and mastered by Ohad and Charles at D.A.V.E. in Toronto.

 all rights reserved